Alfaizkhan/Reusable-Component-Demo/README.md

-# Reusable-Component-Demo
+# Toast Reusable Component
-A Reusable  Component Demo example
+A Library that shows the android Toast.